MightyMosiah/Python-Portfolio/README.md

 Scissors beats paper
 Paper beats rock

-Make sure to keep the player playing until they want to quit using a while True loop.

-Display the score (e.g., Player: 3 / Computer: 6) after each round, updating it accordingly.

-Implement input validation to ensure the player enters a valid move (rock, paper, or scissors) and handle any invalid inputs.

 Parameters Practice(1)text: Complete the 3 parameter challenges, Area of a Rectangle:Write a function calculate_area(length, width)